chiachunfu/speech/README.md

 **NOTE** I ran into an error with the sparse_to_dense op when running on Android.
 If you'd like to repeat this work, add 'REGISTER_KERNELS_ALL(int64);' to sparse_to_dense_op.cc, line 153.

 In addition to .so file, we also need a JAR file.
-You can simply include this in [the build.gradle file](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/android):
+You can simply add this in [the build.gradle file](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/android):

 ```
       allprojects {